OTW People

 Jeannine Curley, LMFT

-The Opening the World (OTW) program, fiscally sponsored by the non-profit organization, Bay Area Community Resources (BACR), was founded in 2012 by licensed Marriage and Family Therapist, Jeannine Curley (LMFT #53773).
+Opening the World (OTW) was founded in 2012 by Marriage and Family Therapist, Jeannine Curley (LMFT #53773).

-For over twenty years, Jeannine's dream was to take young adults struggling with adversity on volunteer-educational trips.
+For over twenty years, Jeannine dreamed of taking young adults struggling with adversity on educational community service trips.
 Growing up in rural Canada, Jeannine faced her own life challenges and travel became her savior.
 Exposure to other cultures and human suffering altered her perspective and life choices forever.
-As a result, Jeannine had an unrelenting desire to help young people from similar circumstances - find community, feel supported and experience the world.
+As a result, Jeannine had an unrelenting desire to help young people from similar circumstances find community, feel supported, and experience the world.
 This population and their families are also the focus of her private practice in San Rafael, California.

 Rainiero (Rene) Miranda, Ph.D., LMFT